Renovation and maintenance tips for wrought ironwork

 Using Standard metal paint

-If you prefer to use a standard metal paint when Painting ironwork to prevent rust.
-First, prime with a rust inhibiting primer, making sure to work the primer and paint into the pinprick holes with a brush and finish by painting or spraying on two coats of exterior enamel.
+If you prefer to use a standard metal paint when Painting ironwork, to prevent rust first, prime with a rust inhibiting primer, making sure to work the primer and paint into the pinprick holes with a brush and finish by painting or spraying on two coats of exterior enamel.

 How to remove rust and old paint from small areas of Iron gates and railings